TimS2001/EastSimulation/Readme.txt

     you can create a simple peak

 Python part:
-    main file to make and plot analisis is a Plot.py
+    main file to make and plot analisis is a plot

-    AD_pip directory for adition files
+    PyFunctions directory for adition files
+    in PyFunctions\Constants you can change the detector also you can add your detector in PyFunctions\PyDetectors and after use it